Abidkk/js-functions/README.md

 # js-functions
-Es5 and Es6 (Arrow Functiuons with Arhuments and Parameters ) with Typescript
+Es5 and Es6 (Arrow Functiuons with parameters and Arguments ) with Typescript